 In this blog, we’ll discuss our predictions for the near future of consumer spending and DTC advertising and share tips for marketing during a downturn.

 With a recession on the horizon, we haven’t yet seen consumer spending on DTC products fall, but anticipate that it will as consumers have less extra money for non-essential items.
 We expect to see this shift make it both harder to acquire and harder to retain customers.
 Instead of trying to race to the bottom and compete on price with other brands, we predict brands will need to focus on value-first messaging to attract consumers.

 As marketers get more selective with the channels they invest in, we expect to see a reduction in ad spend, which in turn should reduce demand and lead to a relief in ad costs, specifically for OTT (Over-the-Top — refers to internet streaming services such as Netflix, Hulu, etc.).

 OTT CPMs (Cost-per-mille/thousand impressions) previously saw a steady increase since the beginning of the pandemic as more people were staying home and spending more time on streaming services.
 With this increase, more brands started investing in OTT advertising.
 Now that we’re faced with a potential recession, we expect to see more consumers scale back on streaming service subscriptions.
 This means that while it will be harder to acquire customers through OTT, the rates may come down as well.

 Tips for Approaching Marketing in an Economic Downturn

 Despite our prediction of a drop in spending, there’s no reason to panic.
+Start looking at different types of marketing strategies now.
 Marketing in a recession might be more difficult, but it’s not impossible if you have the right visibility into what’s working and you don’t forget the fundamentals of good marketing.
 Here are some of our best tips for getting through the downturn.